OpenTreeOfLife/treemachine/README.md

 sh mvn_cmdline.sh
 ```

-This creates `treemachine-0.0.1-SNAPSHOT-jar-with-dependencies.jar` in the target directory.
+This creates `treemachine-0.0.1-SNAPSHOT-jar-with-dependencies.jar` in the
+target directory (and deletes the server plugin jar if it existed).

 ### Server plugins